Forns/clique/README.md

 If you are familiar with git cloning and do not require the assistance of an IDE or GUI, you may skip this step!

+To clone the source using the terminal:

+1. Open up a new terminal.
+2. Navigate to a directory in which you would like to clone the source, for example: `cd ~/git`
+3. Assuming you have git installed, copy the following command, replacing "Username" with your git username: `git clone https://Username@github.com/Forns/clique.git`
+4. You may be prompted to enter your gitHub account's password.
+5. If the clone is successful, you'll find a new folder, "clique" inside your current directory!

+To clone the source using an IDE (specifically, Eclipse):

 1. If you're using eclipse as your IDE, you can install the eGit plugin via the Indigo package (Install new software -> Indigo packages -> Collaboration -> eGit).
 2. Right click anywhere in the project explorer, choose "import", then "project from git"
 3. Click "clone" then fill in the necessary fields, using the http method for the clone (Note: replace "Username" with your git username): "https://Username@github.com/Forns/clique.git"